tpm-rs/governance/org-docs/DEFAULT-REPOSITORY-GOVERNANCE.md

 ## 5. Trademarks.

-Any names, trademarks, logos, or goodwill developed by and associated with the Repo (the "Marks") are controlled by the Organization.
-Maintainers may only use these Marks in accordance with the Organization's trademark policy.
-If a Maintainer resigns or is removed, any rights the Maintainer may have in the Marks revert to the Organization.
+Any names, trademarks, logos, or goodwill developed by and associated with the Repo (the "Marks") are controlled by the Project.
+Maintainers may only use these Marks in accordance with the Project's trademark policy.
+If a Maintainer resigns or is removed, any rights the Maintainer may have in the Marks revert to the Project.

 ## 6. Amendments.

-Amendments to this Default Repo Governance Policy may be made by decision of the Organization's Steering Committee at any time.
+Amendments to this Default Repo Governance Policy may be made by decision of the Project's Steering Committee at any time.

-Amendments to any Repo specific governance policies may be made by affirmative vote of 2/3 of all Maintainers of that Repo, subject to approval by the Organization's Steering Committee.
+Amendments to any Repo specific governance policies may be made by affirmative vote of 2/3 of all Maintainers of that Repo, subject to approval by the Project's Steering Committee.

 # Attribution